After Moria, EU to try closed asylum camps on Greek islands | DW | 23.09.2020

 Read more: The helpless hand of humanity after Moria fire

 Skin infections are proliferating, Omar said, and most people are without showers.
-"The only thing we can do, if at all, is splash ourselves with water," said Omar's son Mohammed, who had studied at university in Syria.
 Each person receives one bottle of water and two meals a day — which the members of the family take turns standing in line for up to three hours to get.

-Mohammed fanned out the meal vouchers for the following days.
+A son, Mohammed, who had studied in university back in Syria, fanned out the meal vouchers for the following days.
 Whereas at the start each person had received about €90 per month, this lump sum has now been reduced to €75.
 Omar had heard that the money saved was being used to improve the general living conditions.
 But, he said, nothing has changed for him.
 On the contrary: Since restrictions were placed on movement, he said, the situation has become even more tense.
-"We will end up killing ourselves here," he said, adding that the situation often gets worse at night — when there is neither electricity nor light.
+He said the situation often got worse at night — when there is neither electricity nor light.

 Read more: In Greece, refugees are painted as the enemy, a DW editor writes